jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (d) in relation to a regional council, means a member of the governing body of the regional council elected under the Local Electoral Act 2001, including the chairperson:
     (e) in relation to a territorial authority, means a member of the governing body of the territorial authority elected under the Local Electoral Act 2001, including the mayor
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
-  - **natural hazard** has the meaning given to it in section 11 of the Natural and Built Environment Act 2023
+  - **natural hazard** has the meaning given to it in section 2(1) of the Resource Management Act 1991
   - **network infrastructure** has the meaning set out in section 197(2)
   - **operating expenses** and have the same meaning as under generally accepted accounting practice
   - **pecuniary interest** , in relation to a member, means a matter or activity of financial benefit to the member